We got to the cem

 We drove to Flagstaff, AZ that evening.
 Flagstaff is 7,000 feet high and was covered in snow and ice, and it was snowing again when we got there.
 We looked in the hotel guest book to see where to go to eat, and found an intriguing advertisement for Black Bart's Steak House that promised live singing entertainment during dinner at no extra charge.
 We looked at each other and said, "Why not?"
 Black Bart's is located in the rear of a trailer park, and it is easy to miss the entrance -- which I did.
 The live entertainment turned out to be the waitresses and waiters, all of whom were students at Northern Arizona University.
 Some were better than others, but it was a lot of fun to listen to them.
 Steak house or not, I had a nice salad with chicken on it.

 The next morning it was snowing again, but it quit as soon as we descended below about 5,000 feet.
 We visited three more "ghost towns" in Arizona and New Mexico, because they were located just off I-40 (also called "Historic Route 66" in many places) and easy to get to.
-Although they were nothing like Calico, some of them were very interesting and made fabulous pictures.
-Here's two taken in Foss, NM.
+Although they were n

 After getting snowed on in NM, and stopping to replace a turn signal light, we also got snowed on in Oklahoma, and Arkansas.
 We came across these states just behind a big winter storm that had moved north.
 Along the way, he heard on the radio that the other routes I had considered taking had massive snowfalls -- up to 14 inches with road closures in places on I-80 and in Reno NV, another possible route home, and the route we took the last time we went to Oregon in the middle of the winter.